 Telephone: +353 (0)61 411222

-In a short three years Pat O’Sullivan has created one of the most dynamic Café restaurant chains in Limerick and happily intends expanding far and wide.
+Pat O’Sullivan has created one of the most dynamic Café/Restaurant chains in Limerick and happily intends expanding far and wide.
 No newcomer to the food industry, P...

 How to get there